-We use PSPOs to control behaviour that is either having, or is likely to have, a harmful effect on a local community’s quality of life.
+We can use PSPOs to control behaviour that is either having, or is likely to have, a harmful effect on a local community’s quality of life.

 PSPOs put conditions or restrictions on an area which apply to everyone.
 They can be enforced by the police, council enforcement officers or any other authorised officers.